petewojtczak/Applied-data-science-with-SQLAlchemy/README.md

 `Products Analytics` include:<br>
 * Top 10 Products by Revenue,
 * Average Review Score by Product Category,
-* Products with the Highest Number of Reviews,
+* Products with the Highest Number of Reviews.

 ## Task 2: Forecasting<br>
 The goal is to perform demand forecasting for each product category.<br><br>